Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 How is toxic shock syndrome treated?

-People with TSS need to be treated in hospital with antibiotics for the infection.
+People with toxic shock syndrome need treatment in hospital with antibiotics for the underlying infection.
 You may also need:

 - medicine to control your blood pressure

-If you are very ill, you may be cared for in the intensive care unit.
+If you are very ill, you may need care in an intensive care unit.

 Can toxic shock syndrome be prevented?

-There are several ways you can help lower your chance of getting TSS.
+There are several ways you can help lower your chance of getting bacterial infections that can lead to toxic shock syndrome.
 These include:

 - making sure you care for all wounds and burns properly